factorwonk/factorwonk.github.io/_posts/2017-9-30-BBGPyAPI.md

 2. Download and run the BBG Python API from the binary installer
 3. Install tia from the windows command prompt: **pip install -index-url=http://pypi.python.org/simple/ --trusted-host pypi.python.org tia**

-a. **pip** is a native installer which comes bundled with Anaconda2
++ **pip** is a native installer which comes bundled with Anaconda2
-b. <pypi.python.org> stores python packages
++ <pypi.python.org> stores python packages
-c. **trusted-host** prevents the pip installer checking for SSL security certificates which may prevent downloads
++ **trusted-host** prevents the pip installer checking for SSL security certificates which may prevent downloads
-d.
-Try this command instead if 3 doesn't work: **pip install --trusted-host pypi.python.org tia**
++ Try this command instead if 3 doesn't work: **pip install --trusted-host pypi.python.org tia**

 Transportation companies such as [Uber](http://www.uber.com), hire Fleetrisk to administer tests, similar to computerized hazard perception tests, to rank drivers by cognitive, empathy and personality traits.
 These factors align with the [Big Five](https://en.wikipedia.org/wiki/Big_Five_personality_traits) personality model and provides Fleetrisk with some understanding of the psychological makeup of potential drivers.